kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 👨‍🏫 To add an indicator, click on **Indicator Management** on the main platform page for the instance and go to **Create New**.
 Fill in the necessary information about the indicator you would like to create.

 Once you have filled out the form, scroll down to **Scenario Rules** and add the parameters to match the indicator. you can also change the colour for each rule by clicking on the colour block.
 Click **Submit** once you are happy with the added information and scenario rules.
-If you add a dashbord link, you will see a black dot in the centre of the cirlce that represents the scenario case on that indicator in the Program Interventions panel.
+If you add a dashboard link, you will see a black dot in the centre of the cirlce that represents the scenario case on that indicator in the Program Interventions panel.
 By clicking on the black dot, you will be redirected to the dashboard link.

 ![New Indicator](../assets/screencasts/new-indicator.gif "New Indicator")